Boise State vs. Colorado State NCAA Football Odds, Plays and Insights | October 30, 2021

 Colorado State Stats and Trends

-- The Rams have always covered the spread this year when underdogs by 2.5 points or more.
+- This year, the Rams have won ATS in each of their two games as an underdog of 2.5 points or more.

-- Colorado State's games this year have hit the over one time in six opportunities (16.7%).
+- Colorado State's games this year have hit the over on one of six set point totals (16.7%).

-- The Rams average 24.6 points per game, comparable to the 22.1 the Broncos allow.

-- Colorado State is 2-1 against the spread and 2-2 overall in games when it puts up more than 22.1 points.

-- Colorado State is 2-2 against the spread and 2-3 overall when the team churns out more than 407.4 yards.
+- In games that Colorado State totals more than 407.4 yards, the team is 2-2 against the spread and 2-3 overall.

-- This year the Rams have seven turnovers, 10 fewer than the Broncos have takeaways (17).
+- The Rams have turned the ball over seven times, 10 fewer times than the Broncos have forced turnovers (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.